thomas-roos/aws-greengrass-lite/docs/Fleet-provisioning.md

   under `aws.greengrass.fleet_provisioning`'s config
 4. If this is your not first run, remove the socket at /run/greengrass/iotcoredfleet, if it exists
+5. Fleet provisioning assumes the your GGL_SYSTEMD_SYSTEM_USER and GGL_SYSTEMD_SYSTEM_GROUP to be ggcore:ggcore please change appropriately if you change these values during compile time
 ```

 Sample Fleet provisioning template: